 The saphenous nerve is the sensory terminal branch of the femoral nerve that courses along the femoral artery and vein and moves into the adductor canal.
 Finally, it follows the great saphenous vein to the medial side of the lower leg.
 Thus, it innervates the skin between the knee and foot on the medial side.

 The obturator nerve moves behind the psoas major muscle distally, leans against the wall of the pelvis and together with the obturator artery, it enters through the obturator canal to move to the inner thigh.

-Before it divides into a anterior and posterior branches, which run distally in front of or behind the adductor brevis muscle and innervate the adductor muscles (adductor longus, adductor brevis, gracilis, pectineus, and adductor magnus muscles), it releases a branch for the innervation of the obturator externus muscle.
+Before it divides into an anterior and posterior branch, which run distally in front of or behind the adductor brevis muscle and innervate the adductor muscles (adductor longus, adductor brevis, gracilis, pectineus, and adductor magnus muscles), it releases a branch for the innervation of the obturator externus muscle.

 The anterior branch ends in the sensory cutaneous branch, which innervates an approximately palm-sized area at the distal end of the inner thigh.